fastmap-io/fastmap/README.md

 When calling fastmap_global_init, pass in the `confirm_charges=True` to get a confirmation dialog with the price before processing your data in the cloud.
 While waiting for your confirmation, your code will continue to be processed locally.

 **Case 2: You are a startup with slow server code that doesn't want to deal with the hassle of setting up a lot of infrastructure**
-In this case, you might consider using the `exec_policy=fastmap.ExecPolicies.CLOUD` option to ensure that all of your parallel processing happens on our servers and your servers don't get further overloaded.
+In this case, you might consider using the `exec_policy="CLOUD"` option to ensure that all of your parallel processing happens on our servers and your servers don't get further overloaded.

 **Case 3: You are a poor graduate student who can't afford cloud computing but still wants their code to run faster.**
 No problem!
 You can still run fastmap without a fastmap.io account.
-Instead of parallizing your code in the cloud, fastmap will just take advantage of your multiple CPUs.
-It will run slower than it would using the cloud but faster than it would with `map` alone.
+Instead of parallizing your code in the cloud, fastmap will just take advantage of multiprocessing.

-### Limitations
-1. This is for Python 3.5+.
-Python 2 is not supported.
-1. Fastmap.io is a prepaid service.
-You must have credits in your fastmap.io account to take advantage of the cloud functionality.
-1. Code which utilizes the network and the filesystem are not supported.
-For security, on the cloud, we isolate your code in a sandbox.
-1. Our sandbox is limited to 1GB of memory.
-In practice, your code's memory limit will be slightly lower.

 ### Questions